sethmlarson/picklepipe/docs/source/index.rst

 Security Considerations
 -----------------------

-Unpickling data from an untrusted source is a security hazard and can lead to arbitrary code execution.
+Unpickling or unmarshalling data from an untrusted source is a security hazard and can lead to arbitrary code execution.
 When using PicklePipe to receive objects from an external source one should be very careful to verify that the source of the data is trustworthy.
 This includes using SSL/TLS (both client and server side verification) to verify the connection is who we intend to receive data from.